LucidtechAI/cradl-docs/get-started/upload-data-using-cli.md

 ## Upload documents one by one to a dataset

 After the dataset is created we can start uploading [documents](../concepts/documents.md) and assign them to our dataset.
 Since we want to use the documents for training, we'll also provide [ground truth values](../concepts/documents.md#setting-ground-truths) that will define the correct output for the model on each document.
-We'll have to make sure that the field names in the ground truth match those in the field config we made for our model.
+Note that the labels in the ground truth must match the field names we defined in our model.

 {% hint style="warning" %}
 It is important to have **correct** ground truth values for every document we use for training.
 Errors in the ground truth can degrade the training process as the model may learn to make the same mistakes.